Let's Be Fair About Sharing The Air

 NAAA is concerned that as the demand for communication, wind energy and other towers increases– as projected – farmers will enter into leasing agreements with tower construction companies to erect these obstacles on their land without taking into account the safety and agricultural production issues of the aerial applicator.
 In 2010, NAAA launched a special towers section of its website, www.agaviation.org/towers.htm, which provides tools to educate the public on the dangers of unmarked testing towers to pilots of low-flying aircraft; and address the safety and accessibility concerns associated with wind turbines.
 The tools illustrate how poor tower marking and improper wind turbine siting put pilots’ lives and farmers’ livelihood at risk.

 NAAA has urged federal agencies that help to subsidize and promote wind energy, such as the USDA and DOE, to help in its campaign to inform the public that improper placement of wind towers may pose significant dangers to low-level aviation operations and may negatively affect agricultural production.
-NAAA has been supportive of efforts that led to the inclusion of language in the FAA Reauthorization Bill directing the Administrator of the FAA to conduct a feasibility study on the development of an online public resource that would list the location and height of potential low-altitude aviation obstructions, such as guy-wire and free-standing towers.
-It would also give the Administrator one year to conduct the study and report to Congress.
-To date, the study has been contracted out to the MITRE Corp. and FAA Administrator Huerta recently indicated the report is in final executive review and will be delivered to Congress in the near future.
+NAAA was instrumental in efforts that led to the inclusion of language in the FAA Reauthorization Bill directing the Administrator of the FAA to conduct a feasibility study on the development of an online public resource that would list the location and height of potential low-altitude aviation obstructions, such as guy-wire and free-standing towers.
+The FAA was given one year to complete the study.
+The study was contracted to MITRE Corp, and while it was due February 2013, as of February 2014 the study remains in “final executive review.”
 While the Association realizes this would likely substantiate strictly a voluntary database and would not be combined with the already existing required FAA database delineating towers more than 200 feet in height, simply having a voluntary database to begin recording tower locations would be the first step in the right direction in protecting low-level pilots from the many unknown dangers they confront on a daily basis.

 For over half a decade, NAAA and a number of state and regional agricultural aviation associations have attempted to work with the wind energy industry to better mark METs.
 NAAA has met with AWEA on several occasions, and while receptive to meeting, the organization has failed to address NAAA’s concerns and stated that marking METs is a proprietary concern for their members and thus becomes an issue of market competitiveness.